OCA/sale-workflow/sale_partner_insurance/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

 This module add an insurance line on sale orders depending of a coefficient defined on partners or globally at the company level.
-The insurance line price = coefficient * total sale order amount.
+The insurance line price = coefficient * total sale order untaxed amount.

 **Table of contents**